espressif/esp-freertos-coremqtt/examples/tls_mutual_auth/aws-readme/esp32-s2.md

 [Description of Components](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s2/hw-reference/esp32s2/user-guide-saola-1-v1.2.html#description-of-components)

 Please refer to above links for the hardware setup.
-ESP32-S2-Saola-1 requires only a USB connection to the development host computer.
+The ESP32-S2 DevKit requires only a USB connection to the development host computer.
 The same USB connection is used for supplying the power, programming the board and getting serial console access.

 The Red power LED will glow indicating the power supply to the development board.